 Lines 1-10 Enter the voucher number and date for each voucher that includes capital expenditures, using 1 line per voucher.
 Enter the capital expenditures from the voucher in the appropriate columns based on the type of asset acquired and the related per-unit cost.
 The Other Capital Expenditures column should include any capital expenditures from the voucher that were not appropriate to record in the columns to the left, such as supplies purchased from capital funds that are not used for construction, including library books, textbooks, and instructional aids.
 Districts should use the Total column to total each line and the amount in that column should equal the total capital expenditures reported on that voucher.
-Line 11 reported in on the reconciliation.
-Enter the total from all vouchers for each column.
-Line 12 Enter the net increase (debit) or decrease (credit) to capital expenditures made through adjusting journal entries in the related columns.
+Note: If the unit cost of an item is not apparent from the voucher detail, supporting purchase documents such as purchase orders and vendor invoices should be examined to determine which column the expenditure should be reported in on the reconciliation.
+Line 11 Line 12 Enter the total from all vouchers for each column.
+Enter the net increase (debit) or decrease (credit) to capital expenditures made through adjusting journal entries in the related columns.
 Adjustments may include journal entries made to move the cost of salaries, employee benefits, and supplies related to in-house construction projects from the Maintenance and Operation Fund to a capital projects fund.
 Line 14 Enter the total cost of additions made to the capital assets list during the fiscal year by asset type.
 Districts should take the total cost for additions from the capital assets list based on acquisition date or a separate list of acquisitions for the fiscal year used to update the capital assets list.